Eating Right Can Be Easy and Cost Effective

 (NAPSA) - When household expenses are under the knife, a few simple changes in the kitchen can help you cook up many beneficial savings and health advantages.
 Consider these money-saving tips from the Cookware Manufacturers Association:

-Much more information on cooking and cookware can be found in the Guide to Cookware and Bakeware offered by the Cookware Manufacturers Association at www.cookware.org
+Much more information on cooking and cookware can be found in the Guide to Cookware and Bakeware offered by the Cookware Manufacturers Association at Cookware.org.

 Take the Next Step:

-For more on eating right for less, please click here.
+- For more on eating right for less, please visit the TDS library.

 - Stop struggling to get ahead financially.
 Subscribe to our free weekly Surviving Tough Times newsletter aimed at helping you 'live better...for less'.
 Each issue features great ways to help you stretch your dollars and make the most of your resources.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist And What You Can Do About It for FREE!

 - Share your thoughts about this article with the editor.